I devote this section to the magical and mysterious items I might encounter in my studies.

 Patterns and actions that perform a magical effect on the world.

 The blocks from Conjure Block last forever, are consequently a pain to clean up, and are not too versatile.
 Luckily, Nature offers an elegant and flexible alternative.
-These mage blocks come with a suite of modifiers.
-I could even stack multiple modifiers on one block or reapply a modifier to toggle it off.
+These Mage Blocks come with a suite of modifiers.
+I could even stack multiple modifiers on one block and analyze its composition with a Scrying Lens.

 Conjure Mage Block (vector →)

-Conjures a mage block at the location.
+Conjures a Mage Blocks at the location.
 Costs about three Amethyst Dust.

 I can create a city out of nothing, or I can cover it in volcanic rock.